-There are several free scholarship databases available online.
+There are several scholarship databases available online.
 With more than 1.5 million scholarships worth more than $3.4 billion, the FastWeb.com scholarship search is the largest, most accurate and most frequently updated sports scholarship database.
-Average players often ask whether there are any sports scholarships available for them.
+It's never too early to start planning for a sports scholarship.
 Take stock of your athletic abilities as you mature through high-school.
 Information about the number and amount of scholarships can be found in the National Postsecondary Student Aid Study (NPSAS), conducted by the National Center for Education Statistics.

 National Collegiate Athletic Association

 United States Collegiate Athletic Association